jack065/MA1508E-Matlab/README.md

 2. Navigate to the downloaded folder in MATLAB's file explorer
 3. Run `startup.m` to initialize the program
    - This sets up the global matrix history for undo functionality
+   - **Note:** Always run `startup.m` before using any other functions to ensure proper initialization.

 ## Available Functions